erwinkn/erwinkn.github.io/content/tricks/blazor-rehydration/index.md

 Now that the result of all our API calls have been stored in the dictionary, it's time to serialize everything onto the page.
 For this, we'll use a JavaScript object that will hold our data and provide us a function to retrieve it afterwards.

-This JavaScript object is created by a `CacheStore.razor` component in `Server/Components`
+This JavaScript object is created by a `CacheStore.razor` component in `Server/Components`.
+The `supress-error` attribute is necessary, otherwise the compiler won't accept a `<script>` tag  in a Razor component.
+Don't worry, it works fine 😁

 {{< code-block language="html">}}
 @inject Cache Cache
-&lt;script type="text/javascript">
+&lt;script suppress-error="BL9992" type="text/javascript">
     window.Cache = {
         cache: @(new MarkupString(Cache.Write())),
         load: () => window.Cache.cache